If you want to get the most from your saddle, you have to focus on three important factors:

 Signs That You Are Sitting Too Far Back

 You are going to produce huge power over the flats and inclines when your saddle is set too far back.
 But the power will not remain when the roads go upwards like fully straight then you will barely have any weight on the pedals and you will feel the importance of standing up and continue pedaling because you need more weight to put on the pedals.
 Additionally, a high cadence will be hard to maintain when the saddle is too far back.
 You experience back knee pain from time to time.

 Signs That You Are Sitting Too Far Forward

 Your upper body will be responsible for balancing when your saddle is set too far forward.
 This will put much pressure on your abdominal muscles for tensioning.
 The tension will pass through shoulders and arms and eventually causing hand soreness.
-Although a quicker cadence can be maintained but for fully straight climbs you need to sit back.
-Moreover you will put too much pressure on your upper torso leaving less time to relax and breathe properly.
+Although a quicker cadence can be maintained for fully straight climbs you need to sit back.
+Moreover, you will put too much pressure on your upper torso leaving less time to relax and breathe properly.
 This will waste a lot of your valuable energy.
 You will more likely to experience front knee pain from time to time.

 Step 4.
 Rider’s distance from the handlebar (handlebar reach)

 On a road bike, there are three areas of the handlebar where a rider takes his/her grips.
 They are:

 - The tops